-At HR Consulting Group in Charlotte, our goal is to provide personal relationships with small businesses who are looking for a Human Resource Consulting Firm and Services.
-With all the rules and regulation involved with HR such as employee recruiting, retention, termination, or HR audit to ensure state/federal compliance, Handbook/Policy creation, and/or Performance Management, there are endless aspects to HR that small businesses face.
+At HR Consulting Group in Charlotte and Raleigh, NC, our goal is to provide the personal relationships with small to medium-sized businesses who are looking for Human Resources (HR) Consulting services.
+With all the rules and regulation involved with HR such as employee recruiting, retention, termination, or HR audit to ensure North Carolina state/federal compliance, Handbook/Policy creation, and/or Performance Management, there are endless aspects to HR that small to mid-sized businesses face.

 - Obtain professional advice and guidance of tough HR issues.

 - Benefit from expertise and experience of certified HR consultant.